stefanschramm/retroload/MACHINES.md

 # ZX Spectrum+

-Basic programs can be loaded and started by
+BASIC programs can be loaded and started by

     LOAD ""
     RUN